Explorations in Watercolour

 Marie and I at Articulations have put together a supply kit for anyone wanting to get started with Watercolours.

-• 6 or more 4" X 6" ish cards of watercolour paper or a watercolour art pad (Canson is good) each week
+• 4 or more 4" X 6" ish cards of watercolour paper or a watercolour art pad (Canson is good) each week 300 gm/140 pound

 • painting boards or something to tape your paper to (some use their counter)

-• an 8" X 10" or whatever size you want, piece of watercolour paper for your big painting
+• an 8" X 10" or whatever size you want, piece of watercolour paper for your big painting.
+I like rectangles so mine is 7" X 11"

 • An old credit card or library card